 The reasoner tutorial provides a quick introduction of how each predicate behaves and describes the reasoner in more detail.
 AllegroGraph also includes an optional OWL restriction reasoning module that supports

 Prolog is an alternative query mechanism for AllegroGraph.
 With Prolog, you can specify queries declaratively.
 The Prolog tutorial provides an introduction to using Prolog and AllegroGraph together.
 Prolog is an integral part of Lisp.
 So for Lispers the combination of Lisp, Prolog, and AllegroGraph are a natural triad.
-In Java mode and with the HTTP-interface you can send Prolog select queries to the server.
-You send them as a string and you get the bindings back as a list of values.
-See the HTTP protocol and Javadocs for the specifics.
+You can send Prolog select queries to the server using Java (see Javadocs) or using the HTTP-interface (see the HTTP protocol).
+You send them as strings and you get the bindings back as lists of values.
+For the Lisp interface, besides the tutorial mentioned above, see the Lisp Reference.

 Managing Massive Data - Federation

 The block diagram we saw above is abstract: it can be implemented in many different ways.
 AllegroGraph 4.13.1 uses that same programming API to connect to local triple-stores (either on-disk or in-memory), remote-triple-stores and federated triple-stores.
 A federated store collects multiple triple-stores of any kind into a single virtual store that can be manipulated as if it were a simple local-store.
 Federation provides three big benefits:

 Federation: Scalable triple-stores